Uglemat/Malang/README.md

     Strings:Length ~ ToStr ~ [@ * 2.] $ 83.

 All those lines do the same thing, but I think the bottom 2 are more aesthetically pleasing.
-And I really know what I'm talking about, because my sense of aesthetics is very refined.
-More so than yours.
+And I really know what I'm talking about.

 ##Case of